 Advanced Computing for Social Change Institute (ACSCI)

-ACSCI offers unique opportunities for undergraduate students who want to enhance their skill set and create positive change in their community.
+Advanced Computing for Social Change offers unique opportunities for undergraduate students who want to enhance their skills and create positive change in their community.

-The weeklong program recruits students from diverse disciplines and backgrounds who want to work collaboratively to:
+The paid, weeklong program recruits individuals from any discipline and background who want to work collaboratively to:

 • Experience the latest tools and techniques for exploring data through visualization